oceandrift/di/README.md

 }

 // Bootstrap the DI framework.
-// Then let it resolve the whole dependency tree
+// Then let it resolve the whole dependency tree of `Foo`
 // and construct dependencies as needed. auto di = new DI();
 Foo foo = di.resolve!Foo();